SigMaNet: One Laplacian to Rule Them All: Our proposal: the and

-We conclude by noting that SigMaNet features a fairly simple and flexible architecture that mainly differs from other proposals in the literature (e.g., MagNet~\citep{zhang2021magnet}) in the way the convolutional layer is defined.
-Nonetheless, being based on $L^\sigma$ which is parameter-free, \rete{} does note require fine-tuning to optimize the propagation of topological information through the network, differently from, e.g., DiGraph~\citep{Tong2020} and MagNet~\citep{zhang2021magnet}.
+\rete{} features a flexible architecture that differs from other spectral GCNs in the literature (e.g., MagNet~\citep{zhang2021magnet}) mainly in the way the convolutional layer is defined.
+As such, it can easily be applied to a variety of tasks in an almost task-agnostic way (provided that one defines a suitable loss function) while architectures such as MagNet are suitable only for tasks whose graph has nonnegative edge weights.
+As $L^\sigma$ is entirely parameter-free, \rete{} does not require any fine-tunings to optimize the propagation of topological information through the network, differently from, e.g., DiGraph~\citep{Tong2020} and MagNet.